-- Hegemonic codes of femininity and masculinity continue to influence subject choice (Lapping, 2005); - Gender appropriate disciplines; - Challenges for women to enter non-traditional disciplines/ women and 'hard' subjects e.g. STEM; - Compulsory heterosexuality/inevitability of marriage and motherhood; - Higher education perceived as disrupting hegemonic age-related marriage and motherhood norms; - Reluctance to Educate Girls.
+- Hegemonic codes of femininity and masculinity continue to influence subject choice (Lapping, 2005); - Gender constructions lead to gender appropriate disciplines; - Dominance of STEM agenda/ liberal feminist interventions; - Compulsory heterosexuality/inevitability of marriage and motherhood; - Higher education perceived as disrupting hegemonic age-related marriage and motherhood norms; - The higher education woman as stigmatised or celebrated 'other'; - Education of girls as a poor investment. - More women in private than public HE in both countries.